Strongly Correlated Superconductivity in Twisted Bilayer Graphene: a Gutzwiller Study

 \emph{Model.} To study strongly correlated superconductivity, we adopt an eight-band tight-binding model [\onlinecite{Po2019_PRB}, \onlinecite{Bascones2020_PRB}, \onlinecite{HShi2025_PRB}] (marked as $\hat{H}_0$) which encodes key features of correlation physics in MATBG such as the resets of compressibility with electron filling \cite{Bascones2023_NC, QYHu2025_NC}.
-Due to Wannier obstruction brought by fragile topology in MATBG \cite{Po2019_PRB, song_all_2019, ahn_failure_2019}, the model consists of two correlated $f$-orbitals and six uncorrelated $c$-orbitals in each spin valley.
+The model consists of two correlated $f$-orbitals and six uncorrelated $c$-orbitals in each spin valley. $f$-electrons are denoted by $\hat{f}_{\mathbf{R};\alpha \eta s}$, where $\mathbf{R}$ labels moir\'e unit cells, $s=\uparrow\downarrow$ denotes spins, $\eta=\pm$ denotes valleys, and $(-1)^{\alpha-1} \eta$ (for $\alpha=1,2$) denotes the orbital angular momentum modulo 3.
 The $f$-orbitals constitute most of the flat bands except for a small region near mori\'e $\Gamma$ point, making it faithful for describing low energy strongly correlated physics.
 We include three terms in our interaction Hamiltonian: The onsite Coulomb repulsion $\hat{H}_U$ leads to strong correlation; An anti-Hund's coupling $\hat{H}_{J_A}$ \cite{YJWANG2024_PRL} (mediated by coupling of flat band electrons and mori\'e optical phonons \cite{HShi2025_PRB, YJWang2025_PRB}) provides attractive interaction for inter-valley spin-singlet pairing channels; An intra-orbital Hund's couling $\hat{H}_{J_H}$ lets $d$-wave pairing energetically favorable.
-To ensure a reasonable filling of $f$-orbitals at $\nu=\pm(2+\delta \nu)$ at the presence of large $U$, phenomenological Hartree terms between $f$- and $c$-electrons ($\hat{H}_W$) and among $c$-electrons ($\hat{H}_V$) are added to our Hamiltonian to adjust the relative energy levels of $f$- and $c$-orbitals.
-The full Hamiltonian reads:
+To ensure a reasonable filling of $f$-orbitals at $\nu=\pm(2+\delta \nu)$ at the presence of large $U$, phenomenological Hartree terms between $f$- and $c$-electrons ($\hat{H}_W$) and among $c$-electrons ($\hat{H}_V$) are added to our Hamiltonian to adjust the relative energy levels of $f$- and $c$-orbitals \cite{QYHu2025_NC, PhysRevX.15.021028, Bascones2023_NC}.
+The full Hamiltonian reads (for details, refer to Appendix \ref{appdx:TBG_implementation}):

+where $\mu$ is the chemical potential, and $\hat{N}$ is the total electron number.
+We tune $\mu$ to enforce filling $\nu=2.5$ in this work, which is around the optimal doping for SC in experiments \cite{Cao2018_nature, Oh2021_nature, Cao2021_science}.
+Since the main focus of this work is to investigate the competition between $J_A$ and $U$, we fix $J_H=1.5\mathrm{meV}$ in this work.